nesto-software/USBProxy/README.md

     -h Display this message
 ```

-There is a new option `-n` which registers the ZeroMQ filter.
+There is a new option `-z` which registers the ZeroMQ filter.

 GPG
 ---------